Michael Letwin (1956-) is a public defender in Brooklyn, New York, and a third-generation, lifelong political activist

-From 1971-1976, he was a leader of the Red Tide, Marxist high school underground newspaper and youth organization that began in Los Angeles and subsequently relocated to Detroit as youth organization of the International Socialists (IS).
+From 1971-1976, he was a leader of the Red Tide, Marxist high school underground newspaper collective that began in Los Angeles and subsequently relocated to Detroit as youth organization of the International Socialists (IS).

 From 1977-1979, he was a founding member of the International Socialist Organization (ISO).